fablabsantander/cubo/README.md

 - then put the modules to be 3D printed (commented)
 - then put the module called "ensemble" that gather all the pieces
 - then put eventually cut views
-- the put the modules
+- then put the modules